JvanKatwijk/qt-dab/README.md

 **Qt-DAB-6** is software for Linux, Windows, MacOS and Raspberry Pi for listening to terrestrial **Digital Audio Broadcasting (DAB and DAB+)**.

-The current version is 6.25, the versions 5.4 and 4.7 are still being accessible and maintained.The releases section provides a windows installer and an AppImage (Linux x64) for all three versions.

-The visual difference between 6.25 and 6.2 is the addition of "strength" meters for the audio to the technical widget.
+The current version is 6.3.
+The versions 5 and 4 are - since they were subject to changes as well, to 5.5 and 4.8.

+For all three versions, the preset handling is improved and the "favorites" are visible on a separate widget.
+The 6.30 version can now also be generated with double precision computations (only when working with qmake/make)
+The installers (both Windows and Linux) will be created with double precision

 ![6.2](/qt-dab-6.2.png?raw=true)